Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 1. Prompt Permutations

 \subsection{Methodology}

-To study prompt permutations, we generated 12x12x9 images from VQGAN+CLIP (pretrained on Imagenet with the 16384 codebook) according to a combination of subjects, styles, and prompt permutations.
+To study different permutations of prompts, we first had to generate a large number of images.
+To do this, we used the checkpoint and configuration of VQGAN+CLIP pretrained on Imagenet with the 16384 codebook size \cite{nerdyroden}.
+Each image was generated to be 256x256 pixels and iterated on for 300 steps on a local NVIDIA GeForce RTX 3080 GPU.

+Each image was generated according to a prompt involving a subject and style.
 We chose the following subjects: \textit{love, hate, happiness, sadness, man, woman, tree, river, dog, cat, ocean, and forest}.
 These subjects were chosen for their universality across media and across cultures.
 These subjects additionally were balanced for how abstract or concrete they were as a concept as well as for positive and negative sentiment.
-We decided on whether a subject fell into the abstract or concrete category based upon ratings taken from a dataset of concreteness values. \cite{article} Our set of abstract subjects averaged 2.12 on a scale from one to five (one being most abstract), and our set of concrete subjects averaged 4.80.
-Likewise, we chose 12 styles spanning different time periods, cultural traditions, and aesthetics: \textit{Cubist, Islamic geometric art, Surrealism, action painting, Ukiyo-e, ancient Egyptian art, High Renaissance, Impressionism, cyberpunk, unreal engine, Disney, VSCO}.
+We decided on whether a subject fell into the abstract or concrete category based upon ratings taken from a dataset of concreteness values \cite{article}.
+Our set of abstract subjects averaged 2.12 on a scale from one to five (one being most abstract), and our set of concrete subjects averaged 4.80.

+Similarly, we chose 12 styles spanning different time periods, cultural traditions, and aesthetics: \textit{Cubist, Islamic geometric art, Surrealism, action painting, Ukiyo-e, ancient Egyptian art, High Renaissance, Impressionism, cyberpunk, unreal engine, Disney, VSCO}.
 These styles likewise varied in whether they represented the world in an abstract or figurative manner.
 Specifically, we chose four abstract styles, four figurative styles, and four aesthetics related to the digital age.
-We balanced for time periods (with 6 styles predating the 20th century, and 6 styles from the 20th and 21st century).
+We balanced for time periods (with 6 styles predating the 20\textsuperscript{th} century, and 6 styles from the 20\textsuperscript{th} and 21\textsuperscript{st} century).

-We used these subject and style combinations to study the effect of prompt permutations: how different rephrasings of the same keywords effect the image generation.

-We tested 9 permutations derived from the the CLIP code repository and discussion within the online community (and give a specific example of each):
+We used these 12x12 subject and style combinations to study the effect of prompt permutations: how different rephrasings of the same keywords affect the image generation.
+For each of these combinations, we tested 9 permutations derived from the the CLIP code repository and discussion within the online community, generating 1296 images in total.
+The nine permutations are as follows, and the specific rationale for each permutation is listed in the Appendix: